 Making sure matriculants have that one magical evening

-After offering to assist her parents with the costs for her younger sister's matric farewell dance, it dawned on Vuyo Ngaka that many youngsters never got to experience a magical night because of budgetary constraints.
+After offering to assist her parents with the costs for her younger sister's matric farewell dance, it dawned on local, Vuyo Ngaka that many youngsters never got to experience a magical night because of the various expenses involved budgetary constraints.

 “I realised that if we are working yet couldn't afford some of the things for my sister's farewell without a bit of help, how much more do parents struggle when they don't have a stable income,” said Ngaka, 32.

 “Everyone deserves to have a lovely matric dance so I set off to identify at least one school near East London where a matric dance was a popular annual tradition, but where many students were unable to attend because of the costs involved.”

 In 2017, the Keiskammahoek-born Ngaka found a school in need, Sophakamisana High School in Scenery Park.
 She initially donated 10 dresses, which she made herself, and 25 pairs of shoes.

 “I sew as a hobby and I also had a clothing line called Elegant Souls back then, but I decided to call on all my friends to donate dresses, shoes and handbags to help me out too.